Please note, some of these links are affiliate links, for more information, see my disclosures here.

 I am a podcast hoarder.
 I Love NPR!
 (NPR You are My Boo!)

-I had to give myself freedom to delete whatever I didn’t listen to and start fresh when I could.
+I had to give myself the freedom to delete whatever I didn’t listen to and start fresh when I could.

 10) Phone Apps